Semantic Search vs Keyword Search in Recruiting: Why Boolean Is Dying

 The math is straightforward.
 If semantic search surfaces 40% more qualified candidates from your existing database, you fill more roles before going to expensive job boards.
 You present candidates faster than competitors still building Boolean strings.
 You make placements from candidates you already have — which means higher margins.

-Agencies using KineticRecruiter's semantic matching report filling 20-30% more roles from their existing candidate pool.
-At an average placement fee of $15,000-$25,000, that is significant additional revenue from data you have already paid to acquire.
+Agencies using KineticRecruiter's semantic matching report filling 20–30% more roles from their existing candidate pool.
+At an average US placement fee of $18,000–$25,000, that translates to significant additional revenue from data you have already paid to acquire.
+For a 5-recruiter agency handling 200 roles per year, that's $720,000–$1.5M in incremental annual billings from the database mining effect alone.

 Does semantic search completely replace Boolean search?

 For most agency use cases, yes.
 Semantic search handles everything Boolean does, plus the cases Boolean cannot handle.
-Some recruiters keep Boolean as a secondary tool for very specific technical searches where exact terminology matters (e.g., specific programming languages or certifications), but even these are handled well by modern semantic engines.
+Some recruiters keep Boolean as a secondary tool for very specific technical searches where exact terminology matters (e.g., specific programming languages, certifications, or security clearances), but even these are handled well by modern semantic engines with layered Boolean filters.

 How accurate is semantic matching compared to manual screening?